Next Wave International Next Wave International™ is a faith-based communications group >which is

 The church is not at its best when it tries to play moral policeman for the rest of society.
 Christians cannot assume that other people will always appreciate their views on right and wrong, whatever those views might be -- and they do vary on different issues.

-However, the church must take seriously the call of Christ to be the 'salt of the earth' and a light to the world.
+However, this Pope clearly believed that the church must take seriously the call of Christ to be the 'salt of the earth' and a light to the world.

-Sometimes, though, people resist moral challenge from the church more because they see a church which appears to be divorced from real needs.
+Sometimes, people resist moral challenge from various institutional church groups because they see a church that appears to be divorced from real needs.

-The church should not see itself as a ruling voice which gives discipline by divine right, but as a serving influence whose positive and God-favoured example shows the world a better and higher way to walk through life.
+The church should not see itself as a ruling voice which gives discipline by divine right, but as a serving influence whose positive example shows communities a better and more healthy way to walk through life.

-No man leaves this world with a perfect record -- except the Lord himself.
-Every man leaves a mixed legacy to some degree.
-But Pope John Paul maintained his dignity, his sense of righteousness, his calls for a positive view of human life and, above all, his love for and devotion to Christ.
+Every man leaves behind him a mixed legacy, but on the whole Pope John Paul maintained his dignity, his sense of righteousness, his calls for a positive view of human life and, above all, his love for and devotion to Christ.

 Keywords: Pope John Paul II | Pope | John Paul | euthanasia | abortion | contraception | hope | righteousness | moral | Poland | Lech Walesa | Catholic | life | protection of human life | Krakow | communist regime | social comment